DagsHub/client/dagshub/data_engine/README.md

 # Will return a pandas dataframe with the files and the metadata
 ```

+The dataframe returned by `.dataframe` has a `dagshub_download_url` field with the URL to the download the file.
+This way if your ML framework supports loading files from dataframes with urls, you can pass the dataframe to them.

 Supported operands are: `==, >, >=, <, <=, .contains()` (We're working on adding `!=`)

 Queries can be composed logically via binary and/or operators `&` and `|`.
 If you do a subquery, it is considered to be